Mexican rescue dog Frida became symbol of earthquake hope | New Country 923

 Laborda said Thursday that in traumatic situations, whether war or natural disaster, people tend to seek refuge in something real or symbolic as they try to regain confidence and a feeling of safety.
 A rescuer literally removing rocks to free you is one way to feel helped, but someone can also “feel supported by merely seeing people in the street, because that way I feel the solidarity of everyone else and that is symbolic and also can give me psychological relief.”

-Over the course of a six-year career, Frida — 8 years old, 65 pounds and trending internet topic — found 53 bodies and helped rescue12 people alive.
+Over the course of a six-year career, Frida — 8 years old, 65 pounds and trending internet topic — has found 41 bodies and 12 people alive.
 She has worked quake disasters abroad as well, including in 2010 in Haiti and 2016 in Ecuador.

 But she didn’t reach celebrity status until Mexico’s most recent disaster when the Mexican navy — Frida’s employer — released a video of her at work on its Twitter account.